Frequently Asked Questions

 As soon as a decision has been made, you will be notified by email.
 This process normally takes approximately 2 business days, but can be longer if it’s during the summer when faculty member take vacation or the Drop & Add rush.
 Do NOT leave this to the last day of Drop & Add.
 Each request requires various actions and takes time to consider.

 All courses in the School of Earth, Environment & Society have a course capacity that cannot be exceeded.
 If you are receiving a message that the course is full, please continue to attempt to add it in case a seat becomes available.
 Please note that there are no waiting lists.
-If the course is required for your program (and not just one from the course list which you wish to take), please complete and submit electronically the Prerequisite Waiver Request Form.
+If the course is required for your program (and not just one from the course list which you wish to take).
+Please email email@example.com with any questions.

 You will need to complete the Letter of Permission (LOP) application on your Mosaic Student Center, which will then need to be approved by your Associate Dean’s Office.
 Please make sure to contact the Academic Program Advisor in SEES to discuss how the course will transfer over to your McMaster degree.

 Your course load should be balanced between the fall (September to December) and winter (January to April) terms.
 A full course load is typically 5 courses with 15 units per term.
 There is a maximum of 21 units allowed per term.
-To take any more units than that (overload) requires permission of a Student Advisor from your Faculty.
-If you are in a B.A. program, you will need to go to the Associate Dean’s office (Social Sciences) in KTH-129.
-If you are in B.Sc. program, you will need to go to the Office of the Associate Dean of Science in BSB, Room 136.
+To take any more units than that (overload) requires permission from your home Faculty.
+Please email email@example.com for further assistance.

 Application to change programs via Mosaic begins in late March and closes in late April.
 Please follow the steps below to complete your application: